Vlorenzolana/RAGagainstthemachine/README.md

-*This project has been created as part of the 42 curriculum by student.*
+*This project has been created as part of the 42 curriculum by vlorenzo.*

 # RAG against the machine
 Retrieval-Augmented Generation over the [vLLM](https://github.com/vllm-project/vllm) codebase.
 Given a question about vLLM, the system finds the most relevant code and documentation snippets, then asks a small local LLM (`Qwen/Qwen3-0.6B`) to answer using only that retrieved context.

 ## Table of Contents
 - [Description](#description)
 - [System Requirements](#system-requirements)
 - [Installation](#installation)